sarbagyakafle/sarbagyakafle.github.io/_posts/2023-06-15-Brown-Africa by-Aahuti.md

 ---

 **Brown Africa** by Aahuti <br>
-(This poem was first published in Nepali as "Gahungoro Africa" in _Mulaykan_ magazine in 2051 B.S. and also includied as the opening section in Aahuti's 2010 A.D. book _Nepalma Varna Vyavastha ra Varga-Sanghsrsha_)
+(This poem was first published in Nepali as "Gahungoro Africa" in _Mulaykan_ magazine in 2051 B.S. and also includied as the opening section in Aahuti's 2010 A.D. book _Nepalma Varna Vyavastha ra Varga-Sangharsha_)

 My red blood <br>
 Holy human blood <br>